griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/06_shotgrid_user.md

 # User Authentication with ShotGrid

 ## Overview
 We have our ShotGrid tool that authenticates via API Key.
-However, there are times where it's more suitable to authenticate via Username/Password.
+However, there are times when it's more suitable to authenticate via Username/Password.
 In fact, *most* of the time you will work with the ShotGrid API, you'll want to do so as a user, since it simulates the user interacting via the UI.

 In this section, we'll add authentication via Username/Password - and provide an option for you to choose which method of authentication you'd like when you instantiate the class.

 ## Setting up User Authentication

-Authenticating as a user for shotgrid requires a specific step by your users.
+Authenticating as a user for ShotGrid requires a specific step by your users.
 They need to create a **Personal Access Token** on their [Autodesk profile page](https://profile.autodesk.com/security), and then _bind_ that token to their ShotGrid account.

 Once they do that, then they can authenticate via the ShotGrid API with their username and password.

 Both Username/Password _and_ the Personal Access Token _must be set up_ in order for authentication to work.

-Autodesk has documentation on this [on their website](https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_Migration_mi_migration_account_mi_end_user_account_html), however I'll go through the steps here.
+Autodesk has documentation on this on their [website](https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_Migration_mi_migration_account_mi_end_user_account_html), however, I'll go through the steps here.

 !!! tip "Important"
     These are steps the _user_ must take.
 You are not able to do this for them - any user you have in your studio must set up their own Personal Access Token and bind it to their ShotGrid account.

-### Create Personal Access Token
+### Create a Personal Access Token

 In this step, you will create a **personal access token** (PAT) and copy the token code.
 You will then use this and assign it to your ShotGrid account.

 1. Have the user log into their [Autodesk profile page](https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_Migration_mi_migration_account_mi_end_user_account_html)

-2. Scroll down to **Personal access tokens**
+2. Scroll down to **Personal Access tokens****

 3. Choose **Generate**

 4. For **Product scope** choose **ShotGrid**

-5. For **Token name** choose **griptape-demo**
+5. For the **Token name** choose **griptape-demo**

 6. Choose **Generate**